sjohann81/ucx-os/README.md

 #### Task

 Tasks are the basic scheduling resource.
 An application in UCX/OS is composed of one or more tasks, which are scheduled according to their priorities.
-Tasks communicate using shared memory and are synchronized by exchanging data through pipes (using blocking and non-blocking calls) or event queues.
+Tasks communicate using shared memory and are synchronized by exchanging data through high level primitives such as pipes (using blocking and non-blocking calls) and message queues or with lower level primitives such as semaphores or spinlocks.

 ##### ucx_task_spawn()